Deydra71/flowee-bot/README.md

 ## *Work in Progress*

 Please note that FloweeBot is still being developed and improved upon.
-This is my first bot creation.
+This is my first bot creation, hence only the source code is available (not the bot itself).
 If you encounter any issues or have suggestions for improvements, feel free to contact me :heart:

 ## *TODO*
 Create YAML/JSON file to be filled with user-individual variables, update source files accordingly